Software Solutions for Enhancing the Monetization, Deployment and Origination of DERs

 Our software can also manage field service requests for our O&M providers.
 We have assets across the entire East Coast, and we manage that all through our system.

-On the deployment side, the EcoSuite is a development platform.
+On the deployment side, the Ecosuite is a development platform.
 It is where our team goes to find truth on a project.
 We have very detailed Gantt chart templates and dependency matrices that we feed into our platform to track timelines, which are directly connected to our cash flow forecasts.
 We have the ability to communicate with contractors on requests for information (RFIs), so that our engineering team can assist.
 We have a mobile app that we actively use to commission the EcoNode, the gateway that makes all this possible.
 We’re bringing this to the market for others’ use because we’re all in this together.
 We’re trying to empower the industry.

 And then in the origination bucket, we’re sitting on a lot of data which enables us to systematically qualify whether or not a site is suitable for DERs, to qualify those sites across entire portfolios, and layer that in with industry-standard commercial contracts that we need to execute in order to actually have a product in the first place.